-Antwerp’s central place in this movement, which has led to the creation of the sub-term “Antwerp Mannerism,” can be linked to its emergence as the economic capital of Northern Europe at the beginning of the sixteenth century.
+Antwerp’s central place in this movement, which has led to the creation of the subterm “Antwerp Mannerism,” can be linked to its emergence as the economic capital of northern Europe at the beginning of the sixteenth century.
 Bolstered by its rich trade and cultural contacts, the port city of Antwerp attracted hundreds of artists—many of them from northern France, the Rhineland, and especially Holland—who joined the local painters’ Guild of Saint Luke, established large painting and sculpture workshops, and fed an expanding market for the production and export of art.
-Though stylistic traits differed from artist to artist, some defining features of Antwerp Mannerist painting are dramatic gestures and figural arrangements; lavish costumes; vivid, sometimes abrasive coloristic effects; imaginative architecture that freely combines Gothic and Renaissance elements; and demonstrative technical virtuosity (The Last Supper, 17.190.18a-c).
+Though stylistic traits differed from artist to artist, some defining features of Antwerp Mannerist painting are dramatic gestures and figural arrangements; lavish costumes; vivid, sometimes abrasive coloristic effects; imaginative architecture that freely combines Gothic and Renaissance elements; and demonstrative technical virtuosity (17.190.18a-c).
 Inspired by the demand for a recognizable product, or “manner,” Antwerp painters developed a repertoire of stock figural motifs, compositions, and themes.
-Herri met de Bles, Jan Gossart (The Holy Family, 2001.190), Jan Wellens de Cock (The Temptation of Saint Anthony, 1972.118.276), and a range of anonymous masters, were strikingly inventive and technically ambitious.
+Herri met de Bles, Jan Gossart (2001.190), Jan Wellens de Cock (1972.118.276), and a range of anonymous masters, were strikingly inventive and technically ambitious.

-Though unified as a general phenomenon, Mannerism achieved distinct characteristics in different parts of Northern Europe.
-Art in Leiden and other Dutch centers shows striking similarities with Antwerp Mannerism, in evidence in the work of Cornelis Engebrechtsz (The Crucifixion with Donors and Saints Peter and Margaret, 88.3.88) and Lucas van Leyden in particular.
+Though unified as a general phenomenon, Northern Mannerism achieved distinct characteristics in different locations.
+Art in Leiden and other Dutch centers shows striking similarities with Antwerp Mannerism, in evidence in the work of Cornelis Engebrechtsz (88.3.88) and Lucas van Leyden in particular.
 Links between these centers may be explained by the influence of artists who traveled between them.
-Art produced in early sixteenth-century courts in France and Germany demonstrates divergent characteristics that, while no less dramatic or “mannered,” vary from those of Antwerp Mannerism in their often theatrical excess and self-referential allegories (Moses and Aaron before Pharaoh: An Allegory of the Dinteville Family, 50.70; Judith with the Head of Holofernes, 11.15).
+Art produced in early sixteenth-century courts in France and Germany demonstrates divergent characteristics that, while no less dramatic or “mannered,” vary from those of Antwerp Mannerism in their often theatrical excess and self-referential allegories (50.70; 11.15).

-As a movement, this branch of Northern Mannerism was relatively short-lived, dying out by the fourth decade of the 1500s, but it was echoed in some of the trends explored by Netherlandish artists around the turn of the following century.
+As a movement, Antwerp Mannerism was relatively short-lived, dying out by the fourth decade of the 1500s, but it was echoed in some of the trends explored by Netherlandish artists around the turn of the following century.